Historiographic issues about the American Civil War: Clarification of causes

-When the Civil War began, the Union did not state that its goals were civil and voting rights for African Americans, though the more radical of the abolitionists felt they had to come.
-They emerged as political goals during the war: the 13th Amendment was proposed in 1863.
+When the Civil War began, the Union did not state that its goals were civil rights and voting rights for African Americans, though the more radical of the abolitionists felt they had to come.
+They emerged as political goals during the war: the 13th Amendment, ending slavery, was proposed in 1863.
 They became major issues during the Reconstruction era.
 At the outset of the war, though there was pressure to do so, not even the abolition of slavery was stated as a goal.
 While the existence of slavery in slave states could be tolerated, it was the issue of its expansion into the new Western territories that made the conflict irrepressible.
 Slavery was at the root of economic, moral, and political differences that led to states' rights claims and secession.

 Slavery greatly increased the likelihood of secession, which in turn made war probable, irrespective of the North's stated war aims, which at first addressed strategic military concerns as opposed to ultimate political and constitutional ones.
 Hostilities began as an attempt, from the Northern perspective, to defend the nation after it was attacked at Fort Sumter.
 Lincoln's war goals evolved as the war progressed.
 Lincoln mentioned the need for national unity in his March 1861 inaugural address after seven states had already declared their secession.
-At first Lincoln stressed the Union as a war goal to unite the War Democrats, border states, and Republicans.
-In 1862, he added emancipation, finding it a military necessity.
+At first Lincoln stressed preserving the Union as a war goal to unite the War Democrats, border states, and Republicans.
+In 1862, he added emancipation, finding it a military necessity for preserving the Union.
 In his second inaugural address, Lincoln said that slavery "was, somehow, the cause of the war".
 In his 1863 Gettysburg Address he added preserving democracy to emancipation and the Union as a war goal.